shader-slang/spec/specification/lookup.md

 This kind of lookup also needs to deal with `import` declarations and the visibility rules for [=source units=] in the same module as one another.

 The second kind of lookup requires access to a linearization of the type.
-It potentially needs to deal with performing substitutions on the type/signature of a declaration that is found, so that it is adjusted for the \code{This} type it has been looked up through.
+It potentially needs to deal with performing substitutions on the type/signature of a declaration that is found, so that it is adjusted for the `This` type it has been looked up through.

 Both kinds of lookup need to deal with the possibility that a name will be \emph{overloaded}.
 At this level, lookup should probably return the full set of all \emph{candidates} when overloading occurs, but retain enough structure in the lookup results that overload resolution can evaluate which should be prioritized over the others, based (e.g., picking members from a more-derived type over those from a base type).